 preparing and protecting athletes for exercise in cold weather.
 Eight factors

 level of aerobic fitness, skinfold thickness, gender, wind, water immersion,

-body surface area to body mass (weight) ratio, breathing and
+body surface area to body mass (weight) ratio, breathing and humidity.

 should during cold conditions.
 Adequate fluid intake is important because

-can impair performance and thermoregulation.
+impair performance and thermoregulation.
 Athletes often think that they do not

 need to hydrate because it is cold.
 They may not have as much sweat on their